bxparks/AceSegment/README.md

     * Needed by `Tm1637Module`
 * AceWire (https://github.com/bxparks/AceWire)
     * Needed by `Ht16k33Module`

+The following library is a companion library to AceSegment that provides more powerful and convenient "Writer" classes.
+It is not listed in the `depends` clause, so must be installed manually:

 * AceSegmentWriter (https://github.com/bxparks/AceSegmentWriter)
     * Provides more powerful and convenient classes to write quantities (numbers, characters, strings, etc) to the LED module.